mr-islam/qawl/README.md

   - by comparing current page using if-statements to the page definitons from `surahs.js`
   - only issue: if they are in a long surah they will be taken to it's beginning…
 - animations upon page change
+  - if too complex, just make a fade in/out box on the left/right respective of page depending on page change saying the new page and showing an arrow
 - Marketing
+  - reach out on twitter, publications, reddit

 - remove unnecesssary parts of electron to trim app size
   - use Juli engine? electrino?